Custom CSS - Special Feature - Gradient on Headings

 h1:hover {background: -webkit-linear-gradient(20deg, #5c4da0, #e5e9fd);-webkit-background-clip: text;-webkit-text-fill-color: transparent;}

-👀 You can find the codes for this effect on the Style Sheet - CSS Headings located in the Not Linked section of the pages panel.
+👀 You can find the codes for this effect on the Style Sheet - CSS Headings Page located in the Not Linked section of the pages panel.

 • If you want to switch up these colors and add your own brand colors, you can add your Hex Color Code where it says HERE: